FAQs: Voice Over Pay-to-Play Sites

 Will I get paid for my work?

 This goes back to the stealing of auditions.
 Very few clients do not pay.
 It’s a bad business model.
 They need you.
-If there is any doubt, vet the client before you send your VO.
+If there is any doubt, vet the client before you send your voice over.
 Look them up.
 See if anything looks fishy.
 If you have concerns, set up payment in advance.
-Be warned that paying before getting a VO annoys a lot of voice buyers.
+Be warned that paying before getting a voice over annoys a lot of voice buyers.
 Most agencies and production houses have been in business for years and it is insulting to them that you are afraid they aren’t going to pay you.
 And it often disrupts their payment system.
 Remember, the client writes the check.
 You are working for them.
 Like most jobs the boss tells you how and when you will be paid.
 If you insist on being paid up front, fine.
 Just know that how you handle getting paid can win or lose accounts for you.
 As an owner of a production company that has paid out more than a million dollars in voice actor fees, I would suggest you let the client suggest a payment plan rather than dictating how you will be paid.

 There are voice casting sites that play middleman with voice actor fees.
 Generally, the voice buyer pays the voice over site who then pays the voice actor.
 These sites guarantee payment.
 They also take a percentage, sometimes 20 percent or more, of every job booked.
 So voice actors pay a considerable fee for the service, which could easily add up to thousands of dollars per year.
 This fee comes out of the voice actor’s pocket and it means that voice actors may earn twenty percent less per job, depending on the individual site’s policies.
 VOPlanet works to make sure that our voice actors get the best possible fees for their work.
 Every single penny of our voice buyers’ budget goes to the voice actor as intended.